8 Common Mistakes Sales Managers Make and How to Avoid Them

 Let your team know of your values and principles.
 Share with them what’s expected of them and how you’ll gauge their performances.
 Set ambitious but realistic goals.

-3. Not Coaching the Junior Sales Reps
+Sales Managers Not Coaching Junior Reps

 Another common mistake new sales managers make is that instead of coaching their salespeople in the art of top-grade selling, they keep making all the sales themselves.